Do You Understand Business Processes in SAP

 Let me give you one recent example.

-A large airline (and almost all airlines have this issue) needed to implement an Airline Route Profitability system along with a fuel management and hedging system.
+A large airline (and almost all airlines have this issue) needed to implement an Airline Route Profitability reporting system along with a fuel management and hedging system.

 These are esoteric subjects and the initial solution included several third party solutions to handle things such as fuel price updates and ultra advanced fuel hedging capabilities.